Generic selectors

 Most of the techniques used for the detection of Nitrosamine have detection limits in ?M.

-In this study published in the journal ACS Appl.
-Bio Mater, IASST scientists have fabricated an electrochemical biosensor using DNA immobilized on the surface of carbon dots for sensitive and selective detection of N-nitrosamine.
+In this study, published in the journal ACS Appl.
+Bio Mater, IASST scientists have fabricated an electrochemical biosensor using DNA immobilised on the surface of carbon dots for sensitive and selective detection of N-nitrosamine.

 The detection limit was determined to be 9.9×10?9 M and 9.6×10?9 M for NDMA and NDEA, respectively.

-Carbon dots (CDs), a carbon-based nanomaterial, was used, which is already established as a biocompatible and environmentally friendly material.
+Carbon dots (CDs), a carbon-based nanomaterial, were used, which is already established as a biocompatible and environmentally friendly material.

-Naturally derived chitosan, (natural biopolymer obtained from the shells of shrimp, lobster, and crabs) is an environment-friendly sustainable material that was used to synthesize CDs.
+Naturally derived chitosan (a natural biopolymer obtained from the shells of shrimp, lobster, and crabs) is an environmentally friendly, sustainable material that was used to synthesise CDs.

-As this is an electrochemical sensor, the electrode was developed by depositing carbon dots (carbon nanoparticles) and then immobilizing bacterial DNA on them.
+As this is an electrochemical sensor, the electrode was developed by depositing carbon dots (carbon nanoparticles) and then immobilising bacterial DNA on them.

 This electrode system was used to measure the current peak.

-Both NDMA and NDEA alters the chemical structure of DNA present in the electrode, making it more conducting, which ultimately results in the increased current peak.
+Both NDMA and NDEA alter the chemical structure of DNA present in the electrode, making it more conductive, which ultimately results in the increased current peak.

 The IASST scientists took advantage of the fact that out of the base pairs A, T, G, C, Guanine (G) is electrochemically active.

-The DNA adducts formed are electrochemically active, which ultimately leads to an increase in peak current in electrochemical set-up, helping in the detection of the chemicals.
+The DNA adducts formed are electrochemically active, which ultimately leads to an increase in peak current in the electrochemical setup, helping in the detection of the chemicals.

 Some other structurally similar chemical compounds were also added to check if they can interfere with the system.

-But as these chemicals cannot alter the DNA sequence, hence they do not affect the system.
+But as these chemicals cannot alter the DNA sequence, they do not affect the system.

 Share article on: